AndrienkoAleksandr/che-machine-exec/README.md

 # Test che-machine-exec with help websocket client

-## Connect to che-machine-exec
+## Connect to the che-machine-exec
 Create websocket connection to the server side:
 `http://che-machine-exec-url:4444/connect`

 You will get "Hello" from server side:
 `{"jsonrpc":"2.0","method":"connected","params":{"time":"2018-09-06T14:40:28.06868112Z","channel":"tunnel-1","tunnel":"tunnel-1","text":"Hello!"}}`

 You can send request to create new exec.
-For that you need to now workspaceId and machine name:
+For that you need to know workspaceId and machine name:

 {"jsonrpc":"2.0","id":0,"method":"create","params":{"identifier":{"machineName":"ws/machine-exec","workspaceId":"workspacen4b1ik9bxz1gqnoe"},"cmd":["/bin/bash"],"tty":true}}

-If everythin is OK, You will get response:
+If everythin is ok, You will get response:
 `{"jsonrpc":"2.0","id":0,"result":1}`  // created exec with id: 1

-## Resize exec
+## Resize che-machine-exec

-To resize machine exec send request:
+To resize che-machine-exec send request:
 `{"jsonrpc":"2.0","id":2,"method":"resize","params":{"id":1,"cols":235,"rows":24}}`

 Response: